bridgecrew-perf7/LDOS--Deployment/02 Pre-flight/preflight.md

 ---

 <em>Define the playbook - extra-vars.yml</em>
-<font color='red'>** This section has already been completed**</font>
 Kubespray has a bunch a defualt values that need to be replaced by the required values defined a s placeholders in the env.properties file.

+<font color='green'>The extra-vars.yml has been created.</font>

 ``browse the following files:``
 ```